- About Us

 In these cases, a lawyer acting for the DPP will prosecute the case in court.

-If you are a victim you can ask us to:
+If you are a victim, you can ask us to:

-If you are a witness, we will:
+If you are a witness, you can expect us to:

-- treat you with respect and take account of your personal situation, rights and dignity;
+- take account of your personal situation, rights and dignity;

 - arrange for you to talk to the prosecution solicitor and barrister before the court case begins, if you wish.
 They will explain what will happen in court, but they cannot talk to you about the evidence you will give.